temp967/test/README.md

 ### 4. CI/CD Pipeline with Self-hosted Runner

-Implement an automated pipeline that covers the full delivery lifecycle:
+Implement an automated pipeline that covers the full delivery lifecycle.
+The following behaviours are required:

+**On every commit to any branch:**
-- Build and scan container images on every commit.
+- Build all three container images (`api`, `scanner`, `results-processor`).
-- Validate infrastructure changes on pull requests; apply on merge to main.
+- Scan each image for vulnerabilities using a tool of your choice (e.g. Trivy).
+The pipeline must fail if a HIGH or CRITICAL CVE is found.
+- Run `terraform validate` and `terraform fmt -check` to catch syntax errors early.

+**On every pull request / merge request targeting `main`:**
+- Run `terraform plan` and surface the output as a comment or artifact so reviewers can see what infrastructure will change before approving.

+**On merge to `main`:**
+- Push the built and scanned images to a container registry.
+- Run `terraform apply` to converge infrastructure state.
-- Deploy updated images to the cluster without manual intervention.
+- Deploy the new images to the Kubernetes cluster without manual `kubectl` commands.
+The pipeline must wait for the rollout to complete and fail if any deployment does not reach a healthy state.

+**Runner requirements:**
-The pipeline runner must be provisioned as part of your infrastructure and run inside the cluster or on a dedicated EC2 instance — not on a managed CI runner.
-Include the runner setup in your IaC and document how to register it.
+- The runner must be provisioned as part of your Terraform code and run on a dedicated EC2 instance inside your infrastructure — not on a cloud-hosted runner (e.g. GitHub-hosted, GitLab SaaS runners).
+- The runner must authenticate to AWS using its IAM instance role — no access keys stored in the pipeline.
+- Document how to register the runner and rotate its registration token.

+**Pipeline as a security control:**
+- No image may be pushed to the registry outside of the pipeline.
+- No `terraform apply` or `kubectl` command may target the cluster outside of the pipeline.
+- Document how you would enforce this (e.g. IAM policy, branch protection, registry push restrictions).

 ### 5. Event-driven Scaling